Cholee is a stay-at-home mom who enjoys creating family and budget-friendly recipes from scratch.

 - Spoon batter into a greased bundt pan.

-- Sprinkle topping evenly over cake batter and bake 25-30 minutes or until toothpick comes out clean.
+- Sprinkle topping evenly over cake batter and bake 25 to 30 minutes or until toothpick comes out clean.

 This recipe is super simple, easy, and the perfect cake for making with the kids.
 I also like that I can make this on those cold mornings before school so the kids can have a warm breakfast.

-Perfect for early morning breakfasts, Sunday brunches, or a mid-day tea, this coffee cake is sure to be a crowd pleaser.
-The blueberry coffee cake pairs well with syrup if you wish, can be used for dunking in coffee, or simply eating just the way it is.
+Perfect for early morning breakfasts, Sunday brunches, or mid-day tea, this coffee cake is sure to be a crowd-pleaser.
+The blueberry coffee cake pairs well with syrup if you wish, and can be used for dunking in coffee, or simply eating just the way it is.
 It's a versatile cake that is perfect for any occasion.

 When blueberries are in season you can add a cup of real blueberries to the mix creating a richer, flavor that hits all the right tart, and sweet notes.
 Or you can learn how to freeze and store blueberries so you can create the perfect cake with real blueberries during any season.

 Question: Can blueberry coffee cake be made in a 9x13 dish rather than a bundt pan?